mattmiranda/image_storage_fastapi/README.md

 2. Create basic endpoints for CRUD operations using FastAPI annotations.
 3. Create a test.py file that makes HTTP requests to test the APIs.
 I also created a Postman collection that does the same thing.
 UPDATE: Postman is much better for testing image upload.
 4. Now that the add image, delete image, get image by id, and get all images APIs are implemented, I will handle the large image.
+5. I use the image handling library pillow to take care of resizing the image to about 1000x1000 pixels.
+I use the functions Image.thumbnail() to keep the aspect ratio of the image.

 ## TODO: